jcheshire32/startup/notes.md

 man - Look up a command in the manual

 HTML ELEMENTS and MEANINGS:
-* html	The page container
+* html -The page container
-* head_	Header information
+* head	- Header information
 * title Title of the page
 * meta	Metadata for the page such as character set or viewport settings
 * script	JavaScript reference.
 Either a external reference, or inline